Thue/rfwadmin/README.md

 There are a few configuration files:
 - /etc/init.d/minecraft_default.sh is an extremely simple file set to point to /var/lib/minecraft/servers/default/minecraft.sh .
 To make it start and stop with the Ubuntu server on boot, run the Ubuntu command "update-rc.d minecraft_default.sh defaults" (will probably differ for other distributions).
 - /var/lib/minecraft/servers/default/minecraft.sh contains the actual configuration of the script.
-When upgrading to a new Minecraft server version, adjust $FILE_JAR here.
+When upgrading to a new Minecraft server version, adjust $FILE_JAR here (Or use the "server version" tab in the web interface).
 - The files below /var/lib/minecraft/servers/default/server , such as /var/lib/minecraft/servers/default/server/server.properties , is the normal minecraft configuration for a single Minecraft server.
 - If you are running multiple servers, or don't use the default /var/lib/minecraft location, you need to tweak the settings inside /var/www/index.php